Cornell-InkSight/InkSight-DataLabeler/README.md

 4. **Validate** annotations through quality control workflows
 5. **Export** training data in formats ready for AI model development

-The tool integrates seamlessly with the InkSight AI note-taking ecosystem, providing the labeled data needed to improve handwriting recognition and mathematical notation detection in STEM education.
+The tool integrates with the InkSight AI note-taking ecosystem, providing the labeled data needed to improve handwriting recognition and mathematical notation detection in STEM education.

 ## How to Run Locally